stack-of-tasks/eigenpy/README.md

  - full support of SWIG objects
  - full support of runtime declaration of Numpy scalar types
  - extended API to expose std::vector types
- - full support of vectorization instructions between C++ and Python
+ - full support of vectorization between C++ and Python (all the hold objects are properly aligned in memory)

 ## Setup